MoshiMoshi0/TTController/README.md

 # Quick start

+### Install

 * Unpack latest release to a desired directory
 * Run **TTController.Service.exe**
 * Select **Manage Service** from command line menu and install the service

-The service will start automatically and will create a default empty config.
+> The service will start automatically and will create a default empty config.
 See **Configure** section on how to configure it.

 ### Configure